NiklasPfister/adaXT/docs/user_guide/creatingCriteria.md

-In your working directory create a .pyx file (e.g., `my_custom_criteria.pyx`) in which you first import the Criteria "super" class and then define the new custom Criteria class which inherits from the imported Criteria class.
+In your working directory create a .pyx file (e.g., `my_custom_criteria.pyx`) in which you first import the Criteria "super" class and then define the new custom criteria class which inherits from the imported Criteria class.
 An example of the skeleton of such a file is given as below.

 ```cython